Ketones and ketosis | what is bIOSENSE | Levels of ACEs | How to use BIOSENSE | Tips for using BIOSENSE

 Here I am.
 After fasting intermittently for the last 2 years I have finally decided to take it to the next level and measure my metabolic state, the effects of fasting and the ketones level in my body.

-I want to know when my body burns the most fat, when I am at the deepest ketosis and how does that change depending on the hours fasted.
+I want to know when my body burns the most fat, when I am at the deepest ketosis and how does that changes depending on the hours fasted.
 And after reading countless pages of studies on Intermittent Fasting I knew that one of the best ways to get this information is by measuring ketones in my body.

-Through quick research, I found out that there are basically 3 ways to measure ketones in my body: through urine using keto strips, through blood analysis and through a simple breath using ketone breath analyzers.
+Through quick research, I found out that there are basically 3 ways to measure ketones in my body: through urine using keto strips, through blood analysis and through breath using ketone breath analyzers.

 Giving blood each day is way too complicated and expensive in the long run.
 Urine strips like Ketostix are great but not very accurate in the long term.
 But measuring ketones through breath sounds both – simple and convenient and I decided to start from there.